When is Katherine Ryan's The Duchess released on Netflix? Everything you need to know

 “I pitched it to them a year ago, sort of now, June, and so it’s been going on that long but I had to write all the scripts.”

-Netflix has not yet released a trailer for The Duchess, but the streamer has released key art for the series, featuring Ryan, Australian comedian Steen Raskopoulos and a handful of dogs.
+She’s joined on screen by Rory Keenan (Peaky Blinders, Stan Lee’s Lucky Man), who plays Katherine’s ex, the father of her daughter and former boyband member Shep, while Australian comedian Steen Raskopoulos (Feel Good, Top Coppers), plays Katherine’s boyfriend Evan.

+Actress and presenter Michelle de Swarte (Dirty Digest, The Fashion Show) also stars in the sitcom as Katherine’s friend.

 The Duchess will launch on Netflix on Friday 11th September.
-If you’re looking for more to watch, check out our TV Guide.
+Check out our lists of the best TV shows on Netflix and the best movies on Netflix, or see what else is on with our TV Guide.